Cazzie David Posts Pic In Bikini Top, Cut-Off Shorts After Ex Pete Davidson Shares Sexy Snap Of Ariana Grande

 Interestingly enough, the photo came just shortly after Davidson posted a photo of Ariana Grande, wearing only a fuzzy white bathing suit top and white bottoms with a sheer netting over her waist and legs.
 That photo was posted to Davidson’s Instagram page just two days before Cazzie posted her sexy snapshot.

 The last photo of David and Davidson together was posted on Cazzie’s Instagram page on May 3.
 In the photo, the pair still appeared to be close.
 In the snapshot, the two enjoy cotton candy as they are dressed casually.
-Pete is donning a hat, t-shirt, and a pair of jeans with a plaid shirt tied around his waist.
+Pete is donning a hat, T-shirt, and a pair of jeans with a plaid shirt tied around his waist.
 David, on the other hand, wears a black romper with a denim long-sleeved shirt worn around her waist.

 The caption of the photo is telling with the letters BFF written next to a heart.
 Soon after the photo was taken, Davidson got with Grande and the rest, as they say, is history.